leonardr/botfriend/README.md

 The `schedule` configuration option controls how often your bot should post.
 There are basically three strategies.

 1. Set `schedule` to a number of minutes.
-(This is what A Dull Bot does.)
+(This is what Number Jokes does.)
 Your bot will post at exact intervals, with that number of minutes between posts.
 2. Give `schedule` a `mean` number of minutes.
 Your bot will post at